 Daniel has spent significant time at sea, exploring some wild and remote locations.

-Daniel recently participated in the Antarctic Circumpolar Expedition (ACE).
+Daniel participated in the Antarctic Circumpolar Expedition (ACE).

 First inspired to study the sea by palaeobiology this remains one of Daniel’s interests to date.
 This fossilized tooth comes from Carcharocles megalodon and remains in Daniel’s personal collection.